latest nhpb_banner 1__compressed2

-Charities, utility companies and government organizations provide utility assistance near you.
-There are a number of financial assistance programs, grants, payment plans from utility or gas companies as well as other energy solutions available.
-The goal is to offer short term relief for utilities and long term options.
-Find how to get utility help near you.
+Charities, utility companies and government organizations all provide some type of utility assistance in most communities, including programs that will be near you.
+There are a variety of hardship programs to pay a utility bill, grants, payment plans from electric or gas companies as well as other solutions available.
+The goal is to offer short term relief and long term options.
+Find how to get utility help near you, in your state or from your energy company.

-- LIHEAP applications, or the equivalent in each state, are available near you.
-This is the primary federal government, low income energy bill assistance grant program.
+• Crisis LIHEAP applications, or the equivalent in each state, will be available near you.
+This is the primary federal government emergency low income energy bill assistance program that pays out grant money.
 Community action agencies or local government human (or social service offices DSS) usually take applications.
+More on Crisis LIHEAP to pay a utility bill near you.

-- Churches that in your area also offer utility assistance or other support, such as free firewood.
-Funding is limited, and some of the organizations may include St. Vincent de Paul, Catholic Charities, United Methodist, or even local parishes.
+• National churches that may be near you also offer utility assistance or other support, such as free firewood.
+Money is limited, and some of the organizations may include St. Vincent de Paul, Catholic Charities, United Methodist, the Salvation Army or even local parishes.
 Learn more on how to get free firewood near you.

-- Most utility companies also offer their own customers forgiveness plans or other assistance.
-There may be free energy conservation resources, payment plans to stop a shut off or give the customer more time, discount services as well as other programs available.
+• Most national utility companies offer forgiveness plans or other assistance.
+There may be free energy conservation resources, payment plans to stop a shut off or give the customer more time, discount services as well as other programs near you available.
 Find how to get utility bills forgiven from your local company.

-- Free air conditions are given out by local some utility companies or charities.
+• Free air conditioners are given out by local some utility companies or national charities.
 A focus is on helping senior citizens, disabled people or those with a medical condition stay cool during the summer as an AC unit will keep them safe and healthy.
 Find details on free air conditioner near you.

+• Community Action Agencies in all areas, including near you, provide grant money to pay utilities.
 Low income families have a number of emergency and long term assistance programs for paying their utility bills.
-There may also be financial help for paying a utility deposit or connection fee near you.
-Whether a payment plan or abatement from a utility company, grant from LIHEAP, or charity or non-profit assistance, various organizations try to help customers keep their lights and heat on.
+Whether a payment plan or abatement from a utility company, grant from the LIHEAP program, or money from community action that may be near you, various organizations try to help struggling customers keep their lights and electricity on.
+More on utility help from community action near you.

-There are financial assistance programs, government LIHEAP, and utility company resources near you, listed below.
-Select the state as well as type of electric or utility bill help needed.
-Note that emergency help for energy bills may be offered from charity financial assistance programs.
+There are financial assistance programs from most utility companies, local government grants, and other resources that may be near you, listed below.
+Select the state or utility company as well as type of electric or utility bill help needed.
+Note that emergency services in your area that help with energy bills may also be offered from a charity that offers financial assistance.

 Alabama